 We are required to secure an absence excuse from a parent or guardian when a child has been absent from school.
-You may call the school office (241-2433) to report your child’s absence or when your child returns to school after being absent, he/she must bring a note of explanation signed by the parent or guardian, which states the dates and reason for the absence.
+If your child will be absent, you may call the school office (818-241-2433) or email Melba Atiga, email@example.com and your child’s teacher (teacher contact listing).
+If you have not notified the office, when your child returns to school after being absent, he/she must bring a note of explanation signed by the parent or guardian, which states the dates and reason for the absence.

 When the reason for absence is illness, the specific nature must be given, such as cold, fever, sore throat, etc. According to state law, the only excused absences are for illness, medical treatment, bereavement, and some legal commitments.
 Family vacations, religious holidays/commitments, or “personal business” are not considered excused reasons for absence; the State withholds money from schools for these absences.
 See Parent Handbook for further information on Health Services.